nedeco/otrs-rpc/README.md

 );
 ```

-See the included *demo.php* for a small examples.
+See the included *demo.php* for small examples.

 ## Configuration